How to Build an AR Measurement App

 Home Scanning - feature list

-Note the tiling UI that allows users to mix materials in a grid in AR.
-You can find out more details about this case here.
+We developed a tiling UI that allows users to mix materials on a grid in AR

 MobiDev: AR Experience to Move Your Project Forward